FaFre/weblibre-docs-legacy/content/Tabs/Containers/Features/Tor Proxy.md

 ## Important Notes

-- **WebLibre’s Tor Service** is designed to enhance privacy, **not to guarantee complete anonymity**.
-In certain scenarios, your real IP address or identity may still be exposed.
+- **WebLibre’s Tor Service implementation**, providing third party access on the Tor network, is designed to enhance privacy.
-- For **maximum anonymity*, use the official [Tor Browser](https://www.torproject.org/download/).
+- If you require a hardened browser for the use of Tor, please check out the official [Tor Browser](https://www.torproject.org/download/).

 ---